UEFA Women's Euro 2022 qualifying play-offs

 The play-offs of the UEFA Women's Euro 2022 qualifying competition involved the six runners-up with the worst records among all nine groups in the qualifying group stage.

 The play-offs were played in home-and-away two-legged format.
 Originally, the three play-off winners qualified for the final tournament.
 One of those winners, Russia, were banned later.

 Ranking of second-placed teams

-To determine the three best second-placed teams from the qualifying group stage which qualified directly for the final tournament and the six remaining second-placed teams which advanced to the play-offs, only the results of the second-placed teams against the first, third, fourth, and fifth-placed teams in their group were taken into account, while results against the sixth-placed team are not included.
+As groups A and B had six teams and the others had five, to determine the three best second-placed teams from the qualifying group stage which qualified directly for the final tournament and the six remaining second-placed teams which advanced to the play-offs, only the results of the second-placed teams against the first, third, fourth, and fifth-placed teams in their group were taken into account, while results against the sixth-placed team are not included.
 As a result, eight matches played by each second-placed team were counted for the purposes of determining the ranking.